hayden-donnelly/vehicle-physics/README.md

 ## About

 Unity's built in wheel colliders don't give you much control, so I built this vehicle controller with a raycast suspension.
-This repository contains the complete unity project (confirmed working on version x).
+This repository contains the complete unity project (confirmed working on version 2018.1.0f2).

 ## License